 In Advent, we celebrate the coming into this world of Jesus, Son of God – our Rescuer, our Teacher.
 We look forward to the Christ Mass, when his first coming in poverty is our focus.
 But in Advent, we look ahead with hope to his Second Coming, with justice and mercy in his hands.
 Christians can’t help looking forward, because we see the way the world is now.

-Last week I spoke about the one billion people in our world who live on a dollar a day.
-Do you remember how I told you it would take over a year to drive past that many people at 60 miles an hour?
-And we look around at the world in which the rich get richer, while the poor get poorer.
+We look around at a world in which the rich get richer, while the poor get poorer.
 We look at a world in which people regularly open fire on each other.
-We shake our heads at the greed which caused punch-ups and injuries on so called ‘Black Friday’ in ASDA super-stores.
+We shake our heads at the greed which caused punch-ups and injuries on so called ‘Black Friday’ in super-stores.
+We see the people of West Africa, dying from Ebola because they don’t have our western systems of healthcare.
 We see these things, and we say to ourselves, “this is not how it is supposed to be!”.
 And we yearn for the transformation of the world that God promises us through his Son.
 We yearn for it, we hope for it.
 And naturally, we don’t want to wait for it!

 This sense of hope that God will one day put all things right is rooted in a long, long tradition.
 The Hebrew Bible – which Christians sometimes call the Old Testament – is full of longing for the day when God will transform society into something fair and just.
 The prophet Isaiah, for example, looked around him at wars between the kingdoms all around Israel.
 He despaired of what he saw, but looked forward prophetically to a time when “nation shall not lift up sword against nation”, and when they will “beat their swords into ploughshares, and the spears into pruning hooks”.